 How to Locate and Request Online Probate Court Records

-A common question that I'm asked as an estate planning attorney is how to obtain a copy of a deceased person's last will and testament or other probate court records.
+A common question asked of estate planning attorneys is how to obtain a copy of a deceased person's last will and testament or other probate court records.
 Because probate files are public court records that anyone can read, if a will has been filed for probate then you should be able to obtain a copy of it.
 And with modern technology comes the ability to locate information about a deceased person's estate online, and in most cases for absolutely free.

 But while you may not be able to view copies of the actual will and other documents that have been filed with the probate court for free (many courts have started charging for the ability to view their documents), at the very least you should be able to see a list of the documents that have been filed, who has been named as the executor of the estate, which attorney the executor has hired, and the name of the judge presiding over the case.